Xabaril/BeatPulse/README.md

 BeatPulse wouldn't be possible without the time and effort of its contributors.
 The team is made up of Unai Zorrilla Castro @unaizorrilla, Luis Ruiz Pavón @lurumad, Carlos Landeras @carloslanderas and Eduard Tomás @eiximenis.

-*Our valued committers are*: Hugo Biarge @hbiarge, Matt Channer @mattchanner, Luis Fraile @lfraile, Bradley Grainger @bgrainger.
+*Our valued committers are*: Hugo Biarge @hbiarge, Matt Channer @mattchanner, Luis Fraile @lfraile, Bradley Grainger @bgrainger,Mahamadou Camara @poumup.

 If you want to contribute to a project and make it better, your help is very welcome.
 You can contribute with helpful bug reports, feature request and also new features with pull requests.